 Stay warm and be safe.
 Remember, Smokey Bear says “Only you can prevent forest fires”.

 Can’t have a campfire without S’Mores.
 It is a tradition in my family and I think a federal law.
 Kids love them and any camper worth their weight will have Graham Crackers, Chocolate Bars, and Marshmallows packed in their camping supplies.
 I never go camping without them.

 It’s Cheaper Than A Hotel

 Depending on how you like to camp it can run from free to $30 a night on average for a tent camper.
-RV’s will always pay more but they require more infrastructure than a tent camper.
-Of course you cannot pitch a tent in the Walmart parking lot but you can stay a few nights in a RV.
+RVs will always pay more but they require more infrastructure than a tent camper.
+Of course, you cannot pitch a tent in the Walmart parking lot but you can stay a few nights in an RV.
 Regardless of where or how you camp, it will always be cheaper than a hotel.